What Not To Write About In A College Application Essay

 ROMANTIC RELATIONSHIPS

-For the latter, the main issue is that when discussing a relationship, the focus is usually on the student’s partner, not the student themselves.
-As a result, the committee may learn a ton about someone who’s not the applicant, giving them little information to determine whether the student is a worthwhile candidate.
+For the latter, the main issue is that when discussing a relationship, the focus is usually on the student’s partner rather than the student themselves.
+As a result, the committee may learn a lot about someone who’s not the applicant, leaving them with little information to determine whether the student is a worthwhile candidate.

 OFF-TOPIC OR NOT-AN-ESSAY ESSAYS

 Some students want to break free of the mold and get creative.
 They might think it’ll help them stand out.
-The truth is, it very well may, but not necessarily how they expect.
+The truth is, it very well may, but not necessarily in the way they expect.

 There is a reason that essay topics are set in advance.
 Choosing to write about a subject that doesn’t align with the question or prompt makes it seem like your student can’t follow directions or that they view themselves as above the requirements, neither of which is good.